Hiking & Exploring DeCew Falls in Ontario

 The Long Way to Decew Falls

 The long way around will bring you to a swimming hole, through muddy + rocky paths and through both the Lower and Upper Falls.
 For the long route, follow Bruce trails until you hit a fork in the road and keep to the left.
 This is not a well maintained trail and is pretty rocky and steep.
 The first point you’ll reach is the swimming hole with a rope.
-Spend some time taking a dip here - but beware of the muddy and sharp rocks in the water.
+We have been informed that the swimming hole is on private property so we kindly ask that you do not trespass.

 Continue left towards the Mill and you will first reach the lower cascading DeCew Falls and if you continue you will reach the upper DeCew falls with a view of the mill.

-To get back to the Mill, you can take the same long path back but I recommend taking the shortcut.
-You’ll want to keep to the right - it’ll be a fairly steep and rocky climb up to the rope.
+To get back to the Mill, we recommend you take the long way back as it is the safest route.
+You can also choose to take a shortcut.
+If you do, you’ll want to keep to the right - it’ll be a fairly steep and rocky climb up to the rope.
 Climbing up the rope will lead you to close to the start of the Bruce Trail!

 What to bring